liquidcronos/praeflexbot_website/_docs/about_sim.md

 ## Full Model
-This directory contains the simulation parts of the actual TriPed, these parts form a hierarchy with ever more complicated pieces.
+This directory contains the assembly pieces of the TriPed.
+These form a hierarchy with ever more complicated pieces.
 This hierarchy is pictured down below:

 ![parts hierachy](https://raw.githubusercontent.com/TriPed-Robot/TriPed-Robot.github.io/master/images/sim_full_parts.png)

-These can then be used to construct the fill model of the TriPed which is also contained in the simulation.
+These can then be used to construct the full model of the TriPed which is also contained in the simulation.
 The TriPed is in this case made up of three [legs](https://triped-robot.github.io/docs/legs/) and a central [chassis](https://triped-robot.github.io/docs/chassis/).

 Each leg can be further subdivided according to its [kinematic subchains](https://triped-robot.github.io/docs/kinematics/).